 Trisha Wilkinson, Speech and Language Therapy Assistant

+If the referral is for a child younger than 2.5 years, please contact the advice line for support before completing a referral.
 You do not need to go to your GP to get a referral.
 It is useful for us to have information from your child’s nursery / school, or Health Visitor.

 We do not accept referrals for: